hinsheva/google_translator_test/README.md

 ##### DESCRIPTION #####

-This set of modules is a JUnit 5.0 based framework for Web testing of **translate.google.com** in Chrome and Firefox browsers using Selenium v.
+This set of modules is a TestNG 6.14.3 based framework for Web testing of **translate.google.com** in Chrome and Firefox browsers using Selenium v.
 '3.11.0'

 ##### INSTALLATION #####
 (See the full guide of how to Download and Install Selenium WebDriver: https://www.guru99.com/installing-selenium-webdriver.html)